daddalasaipraveen/HomeServiceRobot-PickandPlace/README.md

 # Project4-MapMyWorld
-This project is about create the mapping algorithm to find 2D occupancy grid and 3D octomap from Gazabe simulated environment using robot with the RTAB-Map package in ROS. in Gazabe virtual world in ROS to fing 2D map and
+This project is to create the mapping algorithm to find 2D occupancy grid and 3D octomap from Gazabe simulated environment using robot with the RTAB-Map package in ROS. in Gazabe virtual world in ROS to fing 2D map and